 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Jack McNamara Field is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Jack McNamara Field neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Jack McNamara Field is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
 The Jack McNamara Field neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Jack McNamara Field neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 87.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.9% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.